Minor in Russian Studies

 Concentration in Russian Culture and History

 The six courses (6 c.u.) must include four courses taught in the department, of which two courses (2 c.u.) must be introductory history and culture surveys.
-The remaining two courses (2 c.u.) towards the minor may be additional courses from the REES department proper or courses bearing REES attributes.
-With the approval of the undergraduate chair, electives may also include courses of other departments which concern Russia or the former Soviet Union in significant portion of their content.
+The remaining two courses (2 c.u.) toward the minor may be additional courses from the REES department proper or courses bearing REES attributes.
+With the approval of the Undergraduate Chair, electives may also include courses of other departments which concern Russia or the former Soviet Union in significant portion of their content.

 Completion of the introductory through intermediate language program (RUSS 0001-0004) or the demonstration of equivalent proficiency.